sharmilapalani/ai-code-review-assistant-/pasted_code.sql.feedback.md

         COUNT(DISTINCT ID) AS sample_calls,
         COUNT(DISTINCT Account_Id) AS prescribers_sampled
     FROM AIP_FULL_COMMERCIAL.AIP_G_CALLS_BASE_TBL
     WHERE IS_SAMPLE_CALL = 'True'
-    -- Add where clause for date/filters as required, e.g.
-    -- AND Call_Date BETWEEN @start_date AND @end_date
+    -- AND further filters for dashboard time period etc.
     GROUP BY Segment
 )

 SELECT
     Segment,
     '#Sample Calls' AS [#Sample Calls / Prescribers Sampled], sample_calls AS [Calls / Prescriber]
 FROM base

 UNION ALL

 SELECT
     Segment,
     'Prescribers Sampled' AS [#Sample Calls / Prescribers Sampled],